Early Life Cohort Feasibility Study

 Going back in time, these will cover histories of the parents from before the pregnancy, plus pregnancy and birth records.
 Going forwards, records will be linked from a constellation of agencies encountered by the baby and family, as the baby progresses through infancy and childhood.

-We are testing models of consent and will initiate applications to link to centrally held birth registration and NHS health records (for baby and mother).
+We tested two models of consent and will initiate applications to link to centrally held birth registration and NHS health records (for baby and mother).
 These would include:

 • maternal health records